 Area 51

-A conspiracy theorist’s dream!
-Claims of aliens living in area 51 continue to this day.
-The real story behind it is that it is an area specified for military training, and USAF used this place to test their aircraft and weapons.
+A conspiracy theorist’s dream – one of the best places to visit!
+Claims of aliens living in Area 51 continue to this day.
+The real story behind it is that it is an area specified for military training, and the USAF used this place to test their aircraft and weapons.
+Book a day tour here, Area 51 Day Tour from Las Vegas.

 Calico Ghost Town

-If you are a fan of the old west, there is no way you would want to miss a day trip to the calico ghost town.
-There are many fun activities for you, including mock shootouts, shows, gift shops, and stagecoach.
+If you are a fan of the Old West, there is no way you would want to miss a day trip to the Calico ghost town.
+There are many fun activities for you, including mock shootouts, shows, gift shops, and stage coaches.
+A great place for all including kids.

 Eldorado Nelson Canyon Ghost Town